How Genes Cause Cancer

 Tumor suppressor genes

-Both copies of a specific tumor suppressor gene need to be mutated (both members of
+Both copies of a specific tumor suppressor gene pair need to be mutated to cause

 Mutations in tumor suppressor genes are often acquired.
 Mutations in both copies of

-a tumor suppressor gene pair may happen as the result of aging and/or environmental
+a tumor suppressor gene pair may happen as the result of aging, environmental factors,

 A mutation in a tumor suppressor gene can also be inherited.
 In these cases, a mutation

-in one copy of the tumor suppressor gene pair is inherited from a parent.
+in 1 copy of the tumor suppressor gene pair is inherited from a parent.
 It is present

 in all of a person's cells (germline mutation).
 The mutation in the second copy of

-gene to control cell growth, the process of tumor formation will begin.
-This mechanism
+suppressor gene to control cell growth, the process of tumor formation will begin.

-Most of the genes associated with hereditary cancer are tumor suppressor genes.
-Nonetheless,
+Most of the genes linked to hereditary cancer are tumor suppressor genes.
+But most

 DNA repair genes

-During cell division, the DNA in a cell makes a copy, or replica, of itself.
-During
+During cell division, the DNA in a cell makes a copy (replica) of itself.
+During this

-this complex process, mistakes may happen.
-Mismatch-repair genes code for proteins
+complex process, mistakes may happen.
+Mismatch-repair genes code for proteins that

-that correct these naturally occurring spelling errors in the DNA.
-When these genes
+correct these naturally occurring spelling errors in the DNA.
+When these genes are

 Mutations in DNA repair genes can be inherited from a parent.
-They also be acquired
+They can also be acquired

-over time as the result of aging and environmental exposures.
+over time as the result of aging and environmental factors.

-DNA repair genes require two mutations (both copies of the gene pair) in order for
+DNA repair genes need mutations in both copies of the gene pair for the process of

-Remember that it usually takes mutations in several of these genes for cancer to develop.
+It usually takes mutations in several of these genes for cancer to develop.
+In most

-In most cases of cancer, all the mutations are acquired.
-In inherited cancer, one
+cases of cancer, all the mutations are acquired.
+In inherited cancer, one mutation

-mutation is passed down from the parent.
+is passed down from the parent.
 The remainder are acquired.
-Because it takes
+Because it takes more

-more than a single mutation to cause cancer, not all people who inherit a mutation
+than a single mutation to cause cancer, not all people who inherit a mutation in a

-in a tumor suppressor gene, proto-oncogene, or DNA repair gene will develop cancer
+tumor suppressor gene, proto-oncogene, or DNA repair gene will develop cancer within